alexolinux/terraform/AWS/study/create-eks-with-terraform/README.md

 ---

-This folder contains some study following the following tutorial:
+This folder contains some studies following the tutorial:

 Terraform EKS Cluster Creation by **Anton Putra**